-11.2 Cosmetic Procedures
+12.4 Cosmetic Procedures

-Absence due to cosmetic procedures (whether carried out in the UK or abroad)

-will not fall under the sick leave unless it is recommended by health professionals.
+Absence due to cosmetic procedures (whether carried out in the UK or abroad) will not fall under the sick leave or pay provisions unless it is recommended by health professionals.
 Employees should therefore request time off and agree with their line manager how the absence will be processed, e.g. annual leave or unpaid leave.

-11.3 IVF Treatment
+12.5 IVF Treatment

-Appointments relating to IVF treatment should be arranged outwith working hours.
+Appointments relating to IVF treatment should be arranged out with working hours.
 If it is not possible, you should request time off from your line manager.

-Arrangements could include using annual leave or unpaid leave.
+Arrangements could include using annual leave, TOIL, flexi or unpaid leave.
+In some circumstances managers could also use their discretion and consider giving paid time off.
+The same applies to a partner of a person that is undergoing such treatment.
 Absences relating to IVF treatment will also not be treated as relating to pregnancy unless the employee actually falls pregnant.

-In some cases the employee may be unable to work due to the effects of the treatment and is signed off sick by the GP.
+In some cases, the employee may be unable to work due to the effects of the treatment and is signed off sick by the GP.
+This will be treated in line with the normal sick pay entitlement and provisions.